-To close that loophole and address these egregious forms of abuse, the PACT Act would do the following:
+To close that loophole and address these egregious forms of abuse, the PACT Act does the following:

-- Define “animal crushing” as “actual conduct in which 1 or more [animals] is intentionally crushed, burned, drowned, suffocated, impaled, or otherwise subjected to serious bodily injury…”
+- Defines “animal crushing” as “actual conduct in which 1 or more [animals] is intentionally crushed, burned, drowned, suffocated, impaled, or otherwise subjected to serious bodily injury…”

-- Prohibit intentionally engaging in “animal crushing in or affecting interstate or foreign commerce,”2 whether or not committed for the purpose of creating a crush video.
-(For example, the PACT Act would allow for charges to be brought against a puppy mill operator who drowns unwanted dogs if he is engaged in interstate activity.)
+- Prohibits intentionally engaging in “animal crushing in or affecting interstate or foreign commerce,” whether or not committed for the purpose of creating a crush video.
+(For example, the PACT Act allows for charges to be brought against a puppy mill operator who drowns unwanted dogs if he is engaged in interstate activity.)

-- Enable federal intervention when the cruelty extends beyond the reach or resources of state prosecutors.
+- Enables federal intervention when the cruelty extends beyond the reach or resources of state prosecutors.

-- Ban the creation and distribution of crush videos.
+- Ban thes creation and distribution of crush videos.

-- Provide for felony charges, fines, and up to seven years in prison.
+- Provides for felony charges, fines, and up to seven years in prison.

 Preventing and punishing such cruelty is both an animal welfare and a public health imperative.
 More and more, the law enforcement and legal communities recognize that animal cruelty is both a serious crime in and of itself and a precursor or gateway to other violent crimes.
 The evidence is compelling: